 I was this impatient girl always but life has been smart enough to teach me patience the hardest way it could.
 I’ll talk about it some other day.

 But, as of now, the next time you are angry and fired up at someone, do this.
 Take a deep breath, calm yourself down.
-And, try to understand their perspectives too.
+And, try to understand their perspective too.

 Acceptance of flaws helps to increase the patience level